Planning your trip to Hong Kong as a solo traveller? Not only is HK super safe, it’s also jam-packed full of interesting spots to discover

 1. Shop cheap vintage clothing at Mee & Gee

 If you want to shop vintage clothing in Hong Kong and nab a bargain, you need to check out Mee & Gee.
-With locations in Mong Kok, Tsim Sha Tsui and Central, Mee & Gee offers a wide range of clothing such as leather jackets, worn denim suspenders, old-school dresses and funky t-shirts.
-It’s the perfect spot to look for retro and affordable pieces, plus they have some uniquely regional dresses and shirts that will make your wardrobe pop.
+With various locations across Hong Kong, Mee & Gee offers a wide range of clothing, such as leather jackets, worn denim suspenders, old-school dresses, and funky t-shirts.
+It’s the perfect spot for retro and affordable pieces, plus it has some uniquely regional dresses and shirts that are sure to make your wardrobe pop.

 You can also shop cute knick-knacks at these Hong Kong markets